Landgate/Medjil/README.md

 # ![Medjil](https://github.com/Landgate/Medjil/blob/main/assets/HomePage.PNG)

 ### Test Data
-Use the sample datasets in the folder .\Test Data\ do do some test calibrations.
+Use the sample datasets in the folder .\Test Data\ to conduct some test calibrations.

 ### Authors